Daughters of Leda

 Haley Ruth Spencer (Leda, Mother)

 Madeline Sayet, Playwright

 Madeline Sayet is a Mohegan theater maker who believes the stories we pass down inform our collective possible futures.
 She serves as an Assistant Professor at Arizona State University with the Arizona Center for Medieval and Renaissance Studies (ACMRS), and is the Executive Director of the Yale Indigenous Performing Arts Program (YIPAP).
-Her plays include Where We Belong; Up and Down the River; Antigone Or And Still She Must Rise Up; Daughters of Leda; The Neverlandand The Fish (In Development)
+Her plays include Where We Belong, Up and Down the River, Antigone Or And Still She Must Rise Up, Daughters of Leda, and The Neverland.

 Shannon R. Davis, Director

 Shannon R. Davis is a Bay Area-based director and storyteller originally from Wisconsin.
 She is in the CalShakes Artist Circle and is the Director of Community Connections at American Conservatory Theater.
 She describes her directorial focus as “classical re-envisionings through an intercultural lens to explore societal inequities and raise awareness.
 Then I add in some silliness.”
 She holds an MFA in Directing & Acting from UW-Madison.